-- Paddock Wood Primary Academy has appointed Miss Charlotte Gunning, a member of the senior leadership team, as the Designated Safeguarding Lead (DSL). - Leigh Academies Trust maintains records of all designated staff for reference and use at Trust level. - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school.
-Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Academy has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence.
-These are: - Mr Simon Page (InterimPrincipal) - Mrs Kirsty Stockbridge (Vice Principal) - Mrs Sarah Thorne (SENCo) - The DSL (and any deputies) will be more likely to have a complete safeguarding picture and will be the most appropriate person to advise staff on the response to any safeguarding concerns. - It is the role of the DSL to carry out their functions as identified in Annex C of KCSIE.
-This includes but is not limited to: - Acting as the central contact point for all staff to discuss any safeguarding concerns. - Maintaining a confidential recording system for safeguarding and child protection concerns. - o Coordinating safeguarding action for individual children. - When supporting children with a social worker or looked after children, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child, with the DSL liaising closely with the designated teacher. - o Liaising with other agencies and professionals in line with KCSIE and WTSC. - Ensuring that locally established procedures as put in place by the three safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) procedures, including referrals, are followed, as necessary. - Representing, or ensuring the Academy is appropriately represented at multi-agency safeguarding meetings (including child protection conferences).
-Managing and monitoring the Academy role in any multi-agency plan for a child. - Being available during term time (during school hours) for staff in the Academy to discuss any safeguarding concerns.
+- The EYFS states; 'a practitioner must be designated to take lead responsibility for safeguarding children in every setting'.
+The Academy Board have appointed Charlotte Gunning (Pastoral Lead) as the Designated Safeguarding Lead (DSL) for our setting; they are appropriately qualified and experienced to enable them to fulfil this role. - The setting has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSL's absence. - o Simon Page Interim Principal - o Kirsty Stockbridge Vice Principal - o Sarah Thorne SENCo - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety) in the setting.
+Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead (and any deputies) will be most likely to have a complete safeguarding picture and will be the most appropriate person to advise staff on the response to any safeguarding concerns. - It is the role of the DSL to: - o Act as the central contact point for all staff to discuss any safeguarding concerns. o Maintain a confidential recording system for safeguarding and child protection concerns. o Coordinate safeguarding action for individual children. - When supporting children with a social worker or looked after children, the DSL should have the details of the child's social worker in the authority that looks after the child. o Liaise with other agencies and professionals in line with EYFS 2021 and WTSC 2018. o Ensure that locally established procedures as put in place by the three safeguarding partners as part of the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) procedures, including referrals, are followed, as necessary. - o Represent, or ensure the setting is appropriately represented at multi-agency safeguarding meetings (including child protection conferences).

-- Ensuring adequate and appropriate DSL cover arrangements in response to any closures and any out of hours and/or out of term activities. - Taking lead responsibility for online safety, including understanding the filtering and monitoring systems and processes in place. - Helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and Academy leadership staff. - Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - Liaising with the principal to inform them of any safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019). - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+- o Managing and monitoring the setting's role in any multi-agency plan for a child.
+10 - o Being available during setting hours for staff to discuss any safeguarding concerns and ensuring adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities. - o Taking lead responsibility for online safety, including understanding the filtering and monitoring systems and processes in place. - o Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within EYFS 2021. - o Liaise with the Academy Board to inform them of any safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs will be trained to the same standard as the DSL.
 The DSLs' training will be updated formally at least every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually.